jonathanrocher/ets_tutorial/README.md

   - step 1: python script
   - step 2: more robust script with ETS-Traits
   - step 3: GUI: first traitsUI views
-  - step 4: pyface application: tree navigator and double-click on an image to display the traitsUI view of the image.
+  - step 4: First pyface application:
+    - Hello world
     - INTERLUDE: code structure for scalability
+    - First pycasa: tree navigator to open an image in the central tabbing system.
   - step 5: Fuller pyface application:
     - add folder editor to display a table of metadata for all images inside
     - add button to launch the face detection on all images